 (2) The person receiving the votes of the majority of the Members of the Bundestag shall be elected.
 If a majority is not obtained in the first ballot, new candidates may be proposed for a second ballot.
-If a majority of the votes of the Members of the Bundestag is still not obtained, the subsequent ballot shall be confined to the two candidates who have received the largest number of votes.
+If a majority of the votes of the Members of the Bundestag is still not obtained, a third ballot shall be held.
+If there is only one candidate in the third ballot, this candidate shall be elected if he or she receives the majority of votes cast.
+Where there are several candidates, the two candidates with the highest number of votes shall move into the third ballot; the person who obtains the most votes shall be elected.
 In the event of a tie, the President in the Chair shall draw lots to decide which of the two candidates is elected.